 If you have suffered any of these devastating injuries in a workplace accident, you may be entitled to lifetime workers' compensation benefits—but you will likely have to fight for them.
 Most employers and their insurance companies will not voluntarily agree to designating your case as catastrophic.
 An experienced workers' compensation attorney can help pursue the compensation you deserve.

+As you can see, ongoing workers' comp cases can get complicated very quickly.
 Georgia's worker's compensation laws can be complex and confusing for people who have no previous experience with the system.
 We understand just how difficult it can be to make sense of it all.

 At Rechtman & Spevak, our skilled workers' compensation attorneys can help you navigate the system in pursuit of the benefits to which you're entitled.
 We've helped numerous clients understand the changes that might occur to their workers' compensation benefits over time.
 If you have questions about your workers' compensation case, we can help.